zy4/reformat.js/README.md

 Usage
 -----

-You will need to include a newer version of jQuery in order to use this library.
+You will need to include jQuery in order to use this library.

 Methods
 -------

-__`fasta`:__ Returns the sequence as fasta.
+e.g. __`fasta`:__ Returns the sequence as fasta.

 ```javascript
 var fasta = $('#myClustal').reformat('fasta');